 - Immunosuppressant creams or tablets

-120ml Skin Salvation
+Skin Salvation to the rescue!

 If your hands/feet get very sore and cracked from pompholyx, use Skin Salvation as an emollient to soften and protect damaged skin.